agarrharr/essential-feed-case-study/README.md

 ```
 Given the customer doesn't have connectivity
   And there’s a cached version of the feed
+  And the cache is less than seven days old
  When the customer requests to see the feed
  Then the app should display the latest feed saved

 Given the customer doesn't have connectivity
+  And there’s a cached version of the feed
+  And the cache is seven days old or more
+ When the customer requests to see the feed
+ Then the app should display an error message

+Given the customer doesn't have connectivity
   And the cache is empty
  When the customer requests to see the feed
  Then the app should display an error message
 ```

 ## Use Cases

-### Load Feed Use Case
+### Load Feed From Remote Use Case

 #### Data:
 - URL